awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 ### Error: A firewall is blocking file Sharing between windows and the containers\.<a name="docker-troubleshooting-firewall"></a>

 **Solution:** You might receive this error or a `Firewall Detected` message when running Docker on a Windows computer\.
 See the [Error: A firewall is blocking file sharing between Windows and the containers](https://success.docker.com/article/error-a-firewall-is-blocking-file-sharing-between-windows-and-the-containers) Docker support issue\.
 This can also occur if you are signed in on a virtual private network \(VPN\) and your network settings are preventing the shared drive from being mounted\.
 In that situation, turn off VPN and re\-run the Docker container\.

+### Error: An error occurred \(AccessDeniedException\) when calling the GetAuthorizationToken operation: User: arn:aws:iam::<account\-id>:user/<user\-name> is not authorized to perform: ecr:GetAuthorizationToken on resource: \*<a name="docker-troubleshooting-ecr-perms"></a>

+You might receive this error when running the `aws ecr get-login-password` command if you don't have sufficient permissions to access an Amazon ECR repository\.
+For more information, see [Amazon ECR Repository Policy Examples](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policy-examples.html) and [Accessing One Amazon ECR Repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security_iam_id-based-policy-examples.html) in the *Amazon ECR User Guide*\.